Zharay/KanColleViewer/FAQ.md

 #### How to report an issue?
 You'll need a GitHub account.
 If the issue in question is not related to translations of quests, ship names, equipment and other in-game strings, use [KCV's issue tracker](https://github.com/Yuubari/KanColleViewer/issues).
 For everything related to translations of in-game strings use [KCV Localisation issue tracker](https://github.com/KCV-Localisation/KanColleViewer-Translations/issues); this is also the place for submitting new quests although now this isn't needed as they are submitted automatically.

+KanColleViewer! automatically generates a crash log file, `error.log`, in its folder.
+In cases of crashes please attach this file to your report.